 During my search for the aforementioned tips to help with swallowing pills, I found a product designed to help -- a pill swallowing cup.
 It claims that "its unique, patented design facilitates the natural swallowing reflex to help you swallow medications or pills without stress or discomfort."

 It looks like a toddler's cup but supposedly helps children, adults, or seniors -- anyone who has difficulty in swallowing pills.
-I haven't tried it yet, and if you have let me know at email@example.com.
+I haven't tried it.
+If you have, let me know at firstname.lastname@example.org.

 Whether it's a sip of water, a popsicle appetizer, a special cup, or working on your psyche that will eliminate problems with swallowing pills -- do it.
 Simply stated, it's harmful to do it any other way.